virgs/minesweeper-ai/README.md

 Observe that {D, E} effectively is the difference set {B, C, D, E} - {A, B, C} = {D, E}

-Once one letter can only have one mine, there's no way the sentence {D, E} has more than 2 mines.
+Once one cell can only have one mine, there's no way the sentence {D, E} has more than 2 mines.
 So, we can conclude {D, E} = 2.
 Therefore, **D** and **E** are mines.
 We can now update the 1st proposition ({B, C, D, E} = 3) with this information and get this new one: {B, C} = 1.
 Lastly, we subtract this last information from the 2nd proposition ({A, B, C} = 1) and get {A} = 0.
 Thus, **A** is a safe cell.

 More generally, any time we have two sentences: